Bikatr7/Kudasai/README.md

 Step 1 : Open Cmd
-Step 2 : Copy path of Kudasai.py to cmd and type a space Step 3 : Copy path of .txt file you want to alter to cmd and type a space Step 4 : Copy path of Replacements.json to cmd
+Step 2 : Copy path of Kudasai.py to cmd and type a space Step 3 : Copy path of .txt file you want to preprocess to cmd and type a space Step 4 : Copy path of Replacements.json to cmd
 Step 5 : Press enter